kahara/vushf-exporter/README.md

 [PSK Reporter](https://pskreporter.info/) provides, not just V, U, and SHF.

 Given that there are five
-bands by default, and we're looking at two directions for each, we'd have a total of ten counters for Prometheus to consume.
-For example:
+bands by default, and we're looking at two directions for each, we'd have the following counters for Prometheus to consume.
+Here, "received" spots are _received in_ `country`, "sent" spots are _sent from_ `country`:

 ```
 pskreporter_spots_received_total{country="224", band="6m"} 31233